 As early as 1839, the young French physicist Edmond Becquerel observed the photovoltaic effect – that is, the production of electricity from light.

-It was another 115 years before Bell Labs researchers in the United States produced the first practical silicone solar cell in 1954.
+It was another 115 years before Bell Labs researchers in the United States produced the first practical silicon solar cell in 1954.
 At the time, The New York Times hailed "the beginning of a new era, leading eventually to the realization of one of mankind's most cherished dreams – the harnessing of the almost limitless energy of the sun for the uses of civilization".

 Seven decades later – thanks in no small part to aggressive lobbying by the fossil fuel industry – that heady vision is still yet to be fully realised.